Argent77/A7-DlcMerger/DlcMerger/readme/readme.txt

 Merges the "Siege of Dragonspear" from any of the supported DLC locations with Baldur's Gate: Enhanced Edition.

+Note: You need to apply the Big World Fixpack (https://github.com/BiGWorldProject/BiG-World-Fixpack) if you want to
+      use this mod in conjunction with EET (Enhanced Edition Trilogy).

 2. Merge a user-defined DLC archive (Enhanced Edition game required)